aptos-labs/developer-docs/docs/tools/aptos-cli/install-cli/automated-install.md

 <summary>macOS / Linux / Windows Subsystem for Linux (WSL)</summary>

 :::tip
-These instructions have been tested on Ubuntu 20.04, Ubuntu 22.04, Arch Linux, MacOS (ARM), and WSL and assume you have either `curl` or `wget` installed to download the script.
+These instructions have been tested on Ubuntu 20.04, Ubuntu 22.04, Arch Linux, macOS (ARM), and WSL and assume you have either `curl` or `wget` installed to download the script.
 :::

 In your terminal, run the following `curl` command: